shawdm/cricket-stats/README.md

 ## Setup
 Requires Vagrant.

     vagrant up
     vagrant ssh
     cd /vagrant
     npm install

 ## Starting Up
     npm start

 ## Example Questions
-Who has faced the most balls faced?
+Who has the most balls faced?
-Who has faced the least balls faced?
+Who has the least balls faced?
 Who has the most runs?
 Who has the least runs?
 Who has the highest batting average?